 We spoke with celeb makeup artist Brett Freedman (he's responsible for Camilla Belle’s ever-flawless makeup) and got his tips on the right shadow application technique to complement any eye shape, whether small, downturned, etc.—because the eyeliner-mascara combination you’ve been wearing since middle school is probably ready for an upgrade.

-“To really make your eyes pop, add a champagne shimmer pencil (like Nars Soft Touch Shadow Pencil, $25) or shadow to your inner eye and tear duct area,” Freedman suggests.
+“To really make your eyes pop, add a champagne shimmer pencil (like NARS Velvet Shadow Stick, $29) or shadow to your inner eye and tear duct area,” Freedman suggests.
 He says to avoid the urge to use shimmer over the entire lid and crease because it can make that area too prominent: “You want your actual eyes to pop, not the makeup!”

 When it comes to round eyes, Freedman says the key is to apply the most vivid part of the makeup on the top lash line and on the outer corners.
 “You want to keep the bottom lash line very minimal,” he advises.
 He suggests drawing a soft, smudged taupe line on your lower lash line using a product that’s lighter than the color on your top lid.
 “I use just a touch of mascara to finish the look,” he says.